nkabrown/polyptych/README.md

 A Graph constructor should return a null graph and then the ADT of the Graph should provide a procedural way to build a graph.

 What is the difference between an adjacency table and an incidence table?
 Is there a mapping that will transform one into the other?

+Description of graph and its relation to logic from [Graph Structure and Monadic Second-Order Logic, a Language Theoretic Approach](https://hal.archives-ouvertes.fr/hal-00646514/document) "A graph can be considered as a _logical structure_ (also called _relational structure_) whose _domain_ (also called its _universe_) consists of the vertices, and that is equipped with a binary relation that represents adjacency." p.
+5

 Areas of application that I might wish to explore: